 Below are several common home selling mistakes made by homeowners who either failed to do sufficient RCR before making critical decisions, or were poorly advised by their Realtor®.
 Or they were advised wisely, but chose to ignore that advice.

 If you have a home selling mistake story, whether disastrous or humourous, and care to share it, at the bottom of this page is a submission area.
 By sharing, you could help others avoid making the same mistake.
 Or if in hindsight, it's a funny story, to share in your laughter.

 Every seller obviously wants to obtain the highest price possible for their home.
 Ironically, the best way to accomplish this is to ask a reasonable price to begin with.
 List too high and most prospective buyers won’t even inquire about the property, let alone view or offer on it.
 Since the introduction of the Internet, buyers are much more informed about market values, thus can usually no longer be duped.

 Overpriced listings tend to grow stale and eventually expire unsold.
 (The number of expired listings usually exceeds the number sold.)
 Or if the asking price is reduced after a period of time with no action and it finally sells, the sale price will often be even lower than what might have been obtained if listed realistically in the first place.
 Remember – there’s a buyer for every property, but at the right price.
 Click here for more advice on setting the right price.

-This strategy does work occasionally, but in today’s hectic marketplace, buyers generally refuse to even view listings owned by dreaming or misinformed homeowners.
+This strategy does work occasionally, but in today’s hectic marketplace, buyers generally refuse to even view listings owned by dreamily misinformed homeowners.
 Remember – buyers are much more informed nowadays.
-Plus they’d prefer to avoid insulting a homeowner.
+Plus they’d prefer to avoid insulting a homeowner by offering what they perceive as a fair price.
 Click here for more help on effective pricing.